ritgit24/Campus-Compass-25/Assignment/Assignment1-dashboard/ayush-singh-dashboard/notes.md

 ## Chapter 10

 1. Skipped it as **Partial Prerendering (PPR)** is an experimental feature of Node.js 14 and is available only with the **Next.js canary releases(next@canary)**, not in the stable version of Next.js.

+## Chapter 11

+1. `useSearchParams` allows access to the parameters of the current URL.
+2. `usePathname` lets us read the current URL's pathname.
+3. `useRouter` enables navigation between routes within client components programmatically.
+4. Use `Debouncing` to optimise the app.

+## Chapter 12

+1.